Soil testing.You and your garden soil could be even better acquainted.

 Do you ever wonder what metals are in your soil?
 The soil in your home is important for recreation, gardening, growing food and making your neighbourhood green.
 All soil contains many different metals (such as lead), as well as a variety of elements, minerals and nutrients.
 These occur naturally and are an important part of what makes our soil so valuable.
 By being a part of this project you can find out the levels of lead and other metals in your soil.

-How to collect your soil samples.
+How to submit your soil samples.

-Label a resealable bag for each sample location you wish to have tested.
-Ensure you write the location sampled and the date.
-Use a trowel or other tool to collect a cricket ball sized amount of soil at each location.
+Collect your samples using a trowel or other tool to collect a cricket ball sized amount of soil at each location.
 Try to collect from the top 5-10 cm of soil.
 Bag up your soil samples by location and seal them up tight.

 Please double-bag your samples.